 Generic Name: ethinyl estradiol / etonogestrel

-Note: This document contains side effect information about ethinyl estradiol / etonogestrel.
-Some of the dosage forms listed on this page may not apply to the brand name NuvaRing.
+Note: This page contains side effects data for the generic drug ethinyl estradiol / etonogestrel.
+It is possible that some of the dosage forms included below may not apply to the brand name NuvaRing.

 For the Consumer